Human presence in space: Purposes and uses

 Space and human presence in it has been the subject of different agendas.

+The pursued of the realization of spaceflight developed particularly during high modernity.
+This was fueled and enabled by the accumulated knowledge about space since the invention and first use (1609, Galileo Galilei) of the telescope for astronomical observations early into modernity.
+Fiction and utopian literature started to explore space, giving rise to science-fiction and space as an envisioned realm reachable by living humans.
+New coherent world views, with the scales of space (and time) in mind, developed, such as the transhumanist cosmism movement, which have been significantly influential in the pursued of spaceflight ever since, particularly the groundbreaking Soviet space program.

-Human presence in space at its beginnings, was fueled by the Cold War and its outgrowing the Space Race.
+That said human presence in space at its beginnings, was fueled by the Cold War and its outgrowing the Space Race.
 During this time technological, nationalist, ideological and military competition were dominant driving factors of space policy and the resulting activity and, particularly direct human, presence in space.

 With the waning of the Space Race, concluded by cooperation in human spaceflight, focus shifted in the 1970s further to space exploration and telerobotics, having a range of achievements and technological advances.
 Space exploration meant by then also an engagement by governments in the search for extraterrestrial life.

 Since human activity and presence in space has been producing spin-off benefits, other than for the above purposes, such as Earth observation and communication satellites for civilian use, international cooperation to advance such benefits of human presence in space grew with time.
 Particularly for the purpose of continuing benefits of space infrastructure and space science the United Nations has been pushing for safeguarding human activity in outer space in a sustainable way.

 With the contemporary so-called NewSpace, the aim of commercialization of space has grown along with a narrative of space habitation for the survival of some humans away from and without Earth, which in turn has been critically analyzed and highlighted colonialist purposes for human activity and presence in space.
 This has given rise for a deeper engagement in the fields of space environment and space ethics.